How to Talk to Your Houseplants (And Why They Might Be Talking Back)

 If you’re just beginning your houseplant journey, pick a plant with a little patience, like a pothos or a snake plant.

-Give it a name if you want.
-Or don’t.
+Give it a name if you want, or don’t.
 But do this: show up for it.

-Water it.
-Move it if it’s not happy.
-Talk to it when you feel weird or tired or proud.
+Water it, move it if it’s not happy, talk to it when you feel weird or tired or proud.

 And you’ll become its weather system.

-You just need a little wonder.
-A little weirdness.
-A little willingness to say,
+You just need a little wonder, a little weirdness, and a little willingness to say, “Hi plant.
+I see you.”

-And in this strange, tender world of ours, maybe that’s enough.
+Because they see you too, and in this strange, tender world of ours, maybe that’s enough.

 Love learning about plants?